Tanq16/containerized-security-toolkit/README.md

 ## Pre-Built

-To pull a prebuilt image, use `docker pull tanq16/sec_docker:main`.
+To pull a pre-built image, use `docker pull tanq16/sec_docker:main`.
 For the Apple Silicon version, use the tag `tanq16/sec_docker:main_apple`.

-Then follow the workflow outlined in the Example Workflow section to use the image.
-The security image is actually huge ins size due to cloud tools installed within which require python virtual environments which can be 1 GB large.
+The security image is actually huge in size due to some of the tools like msfconsole and az-cli.
 So the images are around 5-6 GB in size.

 To remove dangling images when refreshing with new builds, use the `docker rm` command or the following alias from the CLI-Productivity Suite &rarr;